 1. Remove the Possible Offenders

 First, before you can start to rebuild and maintain a healthy gut, you have to remove what could potentially be causing the trouble (or contributing to a digestive disorder).
-Some common foods that many people have problems digesting are: gluten, eggs, yeast (such as breads, alcohol, or brewer’s yeast), dairy, genetically modified soy or soy isolates, corn, peanuts or even grains.
+Some common foods that many people have problems digesting are gluten, eggs, yeast (such as bread, alcohol, or brewer’s yeast), dairy, genetically modified soy or soy isolates, corn, peanuts or even grains.
 Does this mean you need to give up peanut butter and corn on the cob?
 No. It simply means you should consider some of the more common offenders first to see if your symptoms are food-related.
 This can help you narrow down what is causing the irritation and inflammation if a food allergy or intolerance is the root cause.
 It’s also important to remember that processed foods and sugar both deplete your good bacteria.
-Removing them are good measure for all forms of health, especially for digestion and your mood.
+Removing them are a good measure for all forms of health, especially for digestion and your mood.

 2. Replace With Healthy Foods

 After you remove potential inflammatory foods, processed foods, and refined sugar, you should be sure to fill your kitchen up with foods that heal and sustain you without making your stomach hurt in the meantime.
-Eat plenty of fresh fruits and vegetables, leafy greens, easy to digest grains if you tolerate them (gluten-free oats, quinoa, millet, amaranth, teff), and healthy fats from avocados, chia, flax, hemp, pumpkin seeds, almonds, raw coconut, and walnuts (or raw nut butters).
+Eat plenty of fresh fruits and vegetables, leafy greens, easy to digest grains if you tolerate them (gluten-free oats, quinoa, millet, amaranth, teff), and healthy fats from avocados, chia, flax, hemp, pumpkin seeds, almonds, raw coconut, and walnuts (or raw nut butter).
 These foods will reduce inflammation, support your hormones that affect digestion, and are relatively easy to digest for most people.
-If you need a sweetener for your meals, the lowest sugar or more natural sources are: liquid or pure stevia (no sugar), yacon syrup, coconut nectar or maple syrup.
-It’s best to use minimal sweeteners aside from fruit, but these are some better options than some other options with less nutrients, more sugar, or artificial ingredients.
+If you need a sweetener for your meals, the lowest sugar or more natural sources are liquid or pure stevia (no sugar), yacon syrup, coconut nectar, or maple syrup.
+It’s best to use minimal sweeteners aside from fruit, but these are some better options than some other options with fewer nutrients, more sugar, or artificial ingredients.
 Herbs and spices, certain teas and essential oils can also all help tremendously.

 3. Innoculate Good Bacteria

 Most people think they need dairy to build a healthy digestive system because many dairy products like yogurt and kefir contain probiotics.
 While those are good sources, they aren’t the only option.
 Since dairy can cause digestive upset, it’s better to choose some plant-based sources.
-Options include: coconut yogurt (choose one without added sugar or make your own), miso (choose a brand not made with yeast or sugar), sauerkraut or kimchi (fermented veggies), and vegan probiotic supplements.
-Food and supplement forms of probiotics should lessen bloating, gas, irregularity, digestive-related stress and indigestion during meals.
+Options include coconut yogurt (choose one without added sugar or make your own), miso (choose a brand not made with yeast or sugar), sauerkraut or kimchi (fermented veggies), and vegan probiotic supplements.
+Food and supplement forms of probiotics should lessen bloating, gas, irregularity, digestive-related stress, and indigestion during meals.
 Consume these daily or multiple times a day with your meals.
 Many plant-based foods are also good sources of prebiotics, which will feed good bacteria to improve your digestive system even further.